2.1: The basic tools in home breadmaking are:

 -Burning firewood ovens: These ones, used for pizza and some kinds of traditional bread is a continuous brick oven.
 The door is bigger than the alternative ones to facilitate continuous operation and is left open all the time along with the exhaust vent.

 On one side of the chamber–most commonly the left side–firewood is burning continuously.
 On the right side of the chamber, pizza or bread is introduced.
 The floor does not receive much heat and tends to be colder than the walls in comparison.
 For that reason, they are not used generally to bake bread.
 This oven can be seen in pizza shops offering wood-burning baked pizza.

 There is much more to say about these furnaces.
 I’ll come back later to this in a section devoted specifically to brick ovens.

 Ovens commonly used in the house

-In my practical experience as family baker and having had to move many times, I have had the opportunity to try many different ovens.
+In my practical experience as a family baker and having had to move many times, I have had the opportunity to try many different ovens.

-We could say that they all fall into one of two basic groups: Ovens heated by flame and heated by an electric heating element.
+We could say that they all fall into one of two basic groups: Ovens heated by a flame and heated by an electric heating element.

 There is a type of ovens for family use with a double wall on the sides.
 The flame burns under the floor panel, but does not enter the cooking chamber, it runs up between the double side walls instead and escapes by a vent on the top.
-The air in the cooking chamber is relatively still and, although not all the steam can be hold inside, the drying effect on the crust is reduced to a minimum.
+The air in the cooking chamber is relatively still and, although not all the steam can be held inside, the drying effect on the crust is reduced to a minimum.
 The problem is that stoves with these ovens are scarce and expensive.
 A kitchen stove with such an oven costs much more than a regular stove.

 Old firewood stoves made of cast iron are a clear example of these double wall ovens.
 Fire and smoke ran around the baking chamber without entering it.